MES History and Evolution

 • MES Bridges the Gap:

-• MES emerged as a vital layer between ERP systems and the shop floor.
+• MES emerged as the bridge between ERP and shop floor systems like PLCs, SCADA, and DCS.

 • Standardization Begins: